Optum/runiac/examples/gcp-hello-world/README.md

-# Basic Terrascale Examples for Google Cloud Platform
+# Hello World Terrascale Project for Google Cloud Platform

-This example will provide a simple starting point for working with Terrascale and deploying resources into a Google Cloud Platform project.
+This example will provide a starting point for working with Terrascale and deploying resources into a Google Cloud Platform project.

-The following steps assume you are running on a Linux or macOS system, but the process will most likely be similar on Windows.
+The following steps assume you are running on a Linux or macOS system, but the process will be similar on Windows.

 ## Requirements